amd/ZenDNN/docs/zendnnl_build.md

 In order to assist development and also integration with an inference framework ZenDNN build supports the following modes

-#### 1.3.1.
-Standalone Build
+#### 1.3.1 Standalone Build

 Standalone build is primarily used for library development, and independent test and benchmarking purposes.
+This is the default mode (`ZENDNNL_FWK_BUILD=OFF`, `ZENDNNL_STANDALONE_BUILD=ON`).
 In this build, the build system discovers all its dependencies before building the library.
 The dependencies are discovered in one of three ways:

 - **Default**: Downloaded from public repositories and built automatically.
 - **Local**: The developer provides a local source directory of a dependency.
 ZenDNN builds it from that source instead of cloning.
 Useful for testing unreleased/beta dependency versions.
 - **Injection**: The developer provides a pre-built install directory of a dependency.
 ZenDNN uses it as-is without any compilation.
 Useful when the dependency is already built and installed separately.

 #### 1.3.2 Framework Integration Build

 Framework integration build assumes that ZenDNN is part of an embedding inference framework (for example PyTorch or TensorFlow).
+Enable this mode with `ZENDNNL_FWK_BUILD=ON`; `ZENDNNL_STANDALONE_BUILD` is then disabled automatically.
 In this kind of build, ZenDNN assumes that the framework may also be building few of its dependencies, and can provide these dependencies binary and include files to ZenDNN, and ZenDNN need not build them.

 ## 2. Required Toolchains

 - **Build System** : CMake >= 3.26
 - **Compilers**    : GNU g++ >= 11.2.0
+- **Other tools**  : OpenMP is required.
+Doxygen is required only when building API documentation.

 ## 3. Build Options